Merchant Account FAQ

 Tips & Recommendation

 Enter your organization’s Tax ID (TIN).
 If your organization is a 501(c)3, you may be required to provide your 501(c)3 Determination Letter that you received from the IRS or a copy of Form 1023 as proof of in-process tax-exempt status.
+Please double-check that the tax ID number and the exact legal name are entered, and do not enter a variation of the legal name.

-Commonly Known As
+Commonly Known As/Doing Business As (DBA)

 Voided Check/Bank Verification Letter